-A table service meal consists of an entrée and dessert(lunch & dinner only) which will be waiter served.
-You will also be able to order 1 drink and in some restaurants, you will get free refills of soft drinks.
-You can also select from some of the stunning buffet locations across Disney World.
+A table service meal consists of an entrée and dessert(lunch & dinner only), which will be waiter served.
+You will also be able to order one drink, and in some restaurants, you will get free refills of soft drinks.
+You can also select from some of the stunning buffet locations across Walt Disney World.

 2018 was a massive year on the Disney Dining Plan as alcoholic beverages were included for the first time.

-Guests 21 and older can choose either one non-alcoholic beverage (including speciality beverages where offered) or one single serving mixed cocktail, beer, or wine (where offered) within their meal.
+Guests 21 and older can choose either one non-alcoholic beverage, including specialty beverages or one single serving mixed cocktail, beer, or wine with their meal.

 This change includes both Quick Service and Table Service locations.
-However; not all Quick Service locations serve alcohol including all locations in the Magic Kingdom except for Be Our Guest.
+However, not all Quick Service locations serve alcohol, including all areas in the Magic Kingdom except for Be Our Guest.